Initial Setup and First Release

 2. Account Creation

-If you don't have an account yet, create one at https://accounts.turbopush.org/sign-up.
+If you don't have an account yet, create one at https://app.turbopush.org/sign-up.

 3. Authentication